-

 Examples of configuration files are:

-directory (for instance because the companion tool does not support this), should be placed in the root of the repository.
+Config files that can not be placed in the .config directory (for instance because the companion tool does not support this), should be placed in the root of the repository.

 @TODO: In later itteration, logic should be added to move these files to the root (from the `.config` directory) before the CI/CD pipeline is run.